 Facing Ferguson: News Literacy in a Digital Age.
 Skip to main content Facing Ferguson: News Literacy in a Digital Age Learn Channel NLP partnered with Facing History and Ourselves to develop an educational resource examining the information aftermath of the shooting of Michael Brown and the protests that followed, which became a flashpoint for discussion about race, policing, and justice.

+The partnership with Facing History and Ourselves calls upon NLP's deep understanding of the skills today’s students need to be critical consumers of news and Facing History’s unique pedagogy.
 How Library Stuff Works: How to Evaluate Resources (the CRAAP Test) Academy of Art University.
 Evaluating Websites.
 Evaluating Resources.
 Evaluating Websites for Research: Process.
 1.

 Choose one of the following topics and evaluate each website provided using the criteria below.
 Gay Marriage: Arguing Equality The Pew Forum - Gay Marriage & Homosexuality The White House- Civil Rights Global Warming: Global Issues- Climate Change and Global Warming EPA- Climate Change.
 Evaluating Sources for Credibility.
 Untitled.
 The Knight Commission report defines media literacy as "the capacity to access, analyze, evaluate, and create messages in a variety of media.”

 While there are many definitions for digital literacy that include “media literacy,” “web literacy,” “Internet literacy,” and “digital media literacy,” this month’s column will focus on the ways in which educators teach students how to evaluate digital (and print) sites for authenticity, credibility and objectivity.
 Creating discerning researchers Robert Harris, an educator who has authored several books on using the Internet effectively, maintains a page on his Virtual Salt website called Evaluating Internet Research Sources.
-Glogin?URI= SLMR EvaluatingInformation V2.
-Identifying Reliable Sources and Citing Them.
-This may not sound like the most exciting topic for a post, but I can assure you that it is a critical one.

 If you've got lessons plans, videos, activities, or other ideas you'd like to contribute, we'd love to hear from you.
 More Find the latest in professional publications, learn new techniques and strategies, and find out how you can connect with other literacy professionals.
 More Teacher Resources by Grade Your students can save their work with Student Interactives.
-More Home › Classroom Resources › Lesson Plans Lesson Plan Overview Featured Resources From Theory to Practice In this lesson plan, students explore a class inquiry project, collecting Web-based resources that can be used for further study during the course of the class or for more in-depth projects.
+More Home › Classroom Resources › Lesson Plans Lesson Plan Overview.
+Evaluating Internet Resources.
+How do I evaluate the quality of websites?

 How can I teach students to evaluate websites?
 Where can I find checklists for evaluation?
 Evaluating Internet Resources There's lots of good information on the Internet, but you will also find opinions, misconceptions, and inaccurate information.
 9 Resources for Website Evaluation Lessons.
 Nine days ago I published Beyond Google, an ebooklet designed to help teachers and students improve their Internet search results.

 What that ebooklet didn't include was resources for evaluating the quality of the websites that you find through Internet search engines.
 Therefore, I've compiled a list of nine resources that teachers can use as part of lesson plan about evaluating the quality and reliability of a website.
 Downloadable PDFs from DocStoc and Scribd1.
 Evaluating Information - A Guide to Websites.- This is a one page list of guiding questions to consider while viewing a website.